Virgin Birth Of Jesus

 Surrogacy

-A theologically tenable, but nonetheless speculative, explanation for the virginal conception of Jesus is that Mary was his surrogate mother, not his biological mother.
+A theologically tenable but still speculative explanation for the virginal conception of Jesus is that Mary was his surrogate mother, not his biological mother.

 Upon leaving heaven, Jesus physically transformed himself into a zygote, the single cell that becomes an embryo.
 The Holy Spirit then implanted this cell in Mary’s womb.